PolyArch/cs259/07-exams.md

 questions don't ask about Tomasulu's algorithm or R10K approach, but I would ask about those).

 * [Link to google doc with relevant questions.](https://docs.google.com/document/d/1Eq8EWMB0YT3oqKN5AFgDJA3nyRFVoCejtL6TudfvI2M/edit?usp=sharing)

+### Academic Honesty
+It goes without saying that that even though this is a take-home exam, you may not consult with others about the questions -- it is intended to be an individual test.
+This is an experiment on trust; please follow the rules so that I can continue to have take-home tests in the future.